ibm-cloud-docs/power-iaas/removing-network-interface-ibmi.md

 1. Now that you removed the routes and interfaces, create the new configuration in the reverse order.
 To get to the **ADDTCPIFC** screen, run the `CFGTCP` command and select **Option 1**.

     Most configurations require you to update only the first three fields.
 Add the new TCP/IP address for the iSeries family (you can type over the quotation marks) to the **Internet address** field.
 Add the new subnet mask to the **Subnet mask** field and complete the remaining fields by using your reference printout.
-The line description (LIND) must be the same as the LIND defined on the removed interface.
+The LIND must be the same as the LIND defined on the removed interface.
     {: note}

 2. After you add the interface, activate it from the **NETSTAT \*IFC** screen by selecting **Option 9**.